Career Timeline of Skip Bayless: Major Achievements and Milestones

 1998: Joins Chicago Tribune

-In 1998, Bayless left Dallas after 17 years and became the lead sports columnist for the Chicago Tribune.
+In 1998, Skip Bayless left Dallas after 17 years to become the lead sports columnist for the Chicago Tribune.

 1999: Commentary for the Golf Channel

-In 1999, Bayless provided commentary for the Golf Channel from the major golf championships.
+In 1999, Skip Bayless provided commentary for the Golf Channel from the major golf championships.

 2000: Commentary for the Golf Channel

-In 2000, Bayless provided commentary for the Golf Channel from the major golf championships.
+In 2000, Skip Bayless provided commentary for the Golf Channel from the major golf championships.

 July 2001: Leaves Chicago Tribune

-In July 2001, Bayless left the Chicago Tribune.
+In July 2001, Skip Bayless left the Chicago Tribune.

-2001: Guest Host of The Jim Rome Show
+2001: Guest Host on The Jim Rome Show

-2002: Appears on The Best Damn Sports Show Period
+2002: Appears on Jim Rome's show and The Best Damn Sports Show Period

-In 2003, Bayless became a fixture on Rome is Burning when Jim Rome moved to ESPN.
-He also had a debate segment with Stephen A. Smith on SportsCenter.
+In 2003, when Jim Rome moved to ESPN, Skip Bayless became a fixture on Rome is Burning.
+He was also featured in a weekly Sunday morning SportsCenter debate segment with Stephen A. Smith, "Old School/Nu Skool".

-In 2004, ESPN hired Bayless full-time to team up with Woody Paige in daily debate segments called "1st and 10" on ESPN2's Cold Pizza and to write columns for ESPN.com.
+In 2004, ESPN hired Skip Bayless full-time to team up with Woody Paige in daily debate segments called "1st and 10" on ESPN2's Cold Pizza, and to write columns for ESPN.com.

 May 2007: Cold Pizza Rebranded as First Take